smithy-lang/smithy-dafny/TestModels/ExternV2/README.md

 # SimpleExternV2

 This project tests implementing a [dafny extern](https://homepage.cs.uiowa.edu/~tinelli/classes/181/Papers/dafny-reference.pdf#15) using the "V2 Extern" system.
-This models and its shapes are based on to operations in the `Extern` TestModel.
+The model and its shapes are based on to operations in the `Extern` TestModel.

 The differences between these two TestModels are:
 * V2 suffixes are appended to classes and operations